hangarr/xerver/README.md

 ```

 ### Environment variables
-The demo app which returns the node version uses Basic Authentication.
-The environment variables that the app in the the xerver package uses can be set up with a BASH shell file, e.g. `default_env.sh` that includes the following commands
+The builtin demo app which returns the node version uses Basic Authentication.
+The environment variables that the app in the **xerver** package uses can be set up with a BASH shell file, e.g. `default_env.sh` that includes the following commands
 ```
 #!/bin/sh
 #